lynnfaraday/aresmush.com/_root/tutorials/config/idle.md

 `reminder_category` - The job category that the reminder will be put into.

-## idle_board

-When characters are idled out, an annnouncement is posted to the BBS system.
-You can configure which board they go to.
-If you don't want this annoucement posted, you can remove the entry or make it a non-existent board.

-## Roster BBS Announcement
+## Roster Announcement

-When characters are taken off the roster, an arrival announcement is also posted to the BBS board.
+When characters are taken off the roster, an arrival announcement is also posted to the forum.

-### arrivals_board
+### arrivals_category

-You can configure which board this goes to by setting `arrivals_board`.
-As with the Idle BBS Announcement, you can remove the entry or make it a non-existent board.
+You can configure which category this goes to by setting `arrivals_category`.
+As with the Idle announcement, you can make it a non-existent forum to disable the post.

 ### roster_welcome_msg